zedalaye/simple-bot/README.md

 This bot also uses a SQLite 3 database to store positions and track orders.

+## ⚠️ Important Disclaimer

+### 🚨 **Not Investment Advice**
+**This software is for educational and research purposes only.
+It does not constitute investment advice, financial advice, trading advice, or any other type of advice.
+You should not construe any information provided here as a recommendation to buy, sell, or hold any security, cryptocurrency, or other asset.**

+### 💰 **Financial Risk**
+**Trading cryptocurrencies involves substantial risk of loss.
+You may lose some or all of your invested capital.
+Past performance does not guarantee future results.
+Cryptocurrency markets are highly volatile and can experience extreme price movements.**

+### 🎓 **Required Knowledge & Experience**

+#### **Trading & Financial Knowledge**
+- Understanding of cryptocurrency markets and trading principles
+- Knowledge of technical analysis and trading strategies
+- Risk management and position sizing concepts
+- Experience with algorithmic trading systems
+- Understanding of exchange fees, slippage, and market mechanics

+#### **Technical Knowledge**
+- Programming and software development experience
+- System administration and server management
+- Network security and API authentication
+- Database management and backup procedures
+- Docker containerization and orchestration

+#### **Production Deployment Experience**
+- Running applications in production environments
+- Monitoring system health and performance
+- Implementing security best practices
+- Backup and disaster recovery procedures
+- Incident response and troubleshooting

+### 👶 **Not Suitable for Beginners**
+**This software is NOT intended for beginners or individuals without significant experience in both cryptocurrency trading and software development.
+If you are new to trading, programming, or system administration, you should NOT use this software.**

+**Before using this bot:**
+- Paper trade with simulated money first
+- Backtest strategies extensively
+- Start with very small amounts
+- Monitor performance continuously
+- Have a clear exit strategy

+### 🛡️ **Your Responsibility**
+**By using this software, you acknowledge that:**
+- You understand and accept all risks involved
+- You have the necessary knowledge and experience
+- You are solely responsible for your trading decisions
+- You will comply with all applicable laws and regulations
+- You have adequate insurance/capital reserves

+### 🔒 **Security Notice**
+**Cryptocurrency trading involves sensitive financial information.
+Ensure you:**
+- Use strong, unique passwords and API keys
+- Secure your private keys and wallet access
+- Regularly update and patch your systems
+- Monitor for security vulnerabilities
+- Use reputable exchanges and services

+### 📞 **No Support Guarantee**
+**This is an open-source project provided "as-is" without any warranty or support guarantee.
+While the community may provide help, there is no obligation to do so.**

+---

+*If you do not agree with these terms or lack the required knowledge and experience, please do not use this software.*

 ## The all-in-one script that uses Docker

 Make sure [docker](https://www.docker.com/get-started/) is installed with the `docker compose` plugin